realityforge/Quake-III-Arena/README.md

 ### Prerequisites
 1. Install your copy of Quake III Arena from Steam.
 2. Android Studio with NDK version 21.1.6352462.
-3. Copy the Oculus VR SDK from https://developer.oculus.com/downloads/package/oculus-mobile-sdk/ and extract the VrApi folder to ./android/app/src/main/cpp/code/VrApi/
+3. Download the Oculus OpenXR SDK from https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/
+4. Extract the OpenXR folder to ./android/app/src/main/cpp/code/OpenXR/
+5. Extract the 3rdParty/khronos/openxr/OpenXR-SDK folder to ./android/app/src/main/cpp/code/OpenXR-SDK/

 ### Building and running the build
 The scripts assume that you installed everything in the default locations.
 In case you want to deviate from that, the paths are in ./android/run.(sh|bat) and in Makefile.local.